 Why choose a group plan?

 Group plans have many benefits.
 For starters, today’s workforce expects more from their employers in terms of benefits packages.
-Companies that offer group health plans tend to attract and retain top talent verses employers who do not.
+Companies that offer group health plans tend to attract and retain top talent versus employers who do not.
 Another reason to choose a group health insurance plan is price.
 In general, group plans cost less—both for employers and employees.

 How many people do I need for a group health plan?

 Remember, group health insurance is called “group” for a reason.
 That means you need more than one person to get one.
 However, if you’re interested in a small business group plan, you only need 2 or more employees to pursue your group health insurance plan.
 For large businesses, those with 50+ employees, guidelines are little different.
 You’ll need 70% of your workforce (not including owners, spouses or dependents) in order to shop a group health plan for your business.

 How does the shared cost of a group health plan work?

 Everyone in the group plan shares in the cost.
-That means the more members, generally means the lower the costs.
+That means more members generally means lower costs.
 Again, it’s similar to buying food by the pound verses by the piece.
 Employees will pay a portion of their coverage including premiums and employers pay the rest—it’s an amount that employers are responsible for creating.
 Some companies still cover premiums for employees, though this model is becoming more and more scarce, as the cost of care continues to rise.